shauryaps11/Naukri.com_DataAnalysis/README.md

 Run each notebook step by step to see the data cleaning and analysis.

-🛠️ Tech Stack
+🛠️ Tech Stack:
-Python
+Python,
-Numpy
+Numpy,
-Pandas
+Pandas,
-Matplotlib
+Matplotlib,
 Seaborn
 Jupyter Notebook